 Welcome to Week 4 of the 10-Week Digital Photo Organizing Challenge!
 This week, it’s time to set up your digital photo core file structure within your hub.

 If you are new to the Challenge, be sure to read through and complete the challenge assignments for the previous weeks.
 In week 1, we selected a location for your digital photo hub (the “master” folder where all of your digital images are eventually stored).
-We took an inventory of your digital photo collection in week 2 to determine the number of images and size of your Pictures folder before beginning the organizing process.
-Last week, we put an initial photo back-up system in place.
+We took an inventory of your digital photo collection in week 2 to determine the number of images and size of your photo hub before beginning the organizing process.
+And last week, we put an initial photo back-up system in place.

 WHAT’S A DIGITAL PHOTO CORE FILE STRUCTURE?

 The core file structure is basically the framework or “skeleton” of your digital photo organization system.
 It’s a set of nested folders created directly within your computer’s operating system (either a PC or a Mac) that represent the chronology of your digital photo collection.

 WHY USE A DIGITAL PHOTO CORE FILE STRUCTURE TO ORGANIZE MY PHOTO COLLECTION?

 Using a core file structure system is considered a best practice among photo organizers because it creates an organized photo collection that is universally “portable”.
 A portable system is neither operating system- or software-dependent, so it offers you the greatest flexibility as you move forward.

 I’ve heard many a horror story about people who’ve used various photo organizing software programs to organize their photos, then later on, “lost” all of the organization they had spent countless hours putting into place, because they switched from a PC to a Mac, or vice versa (or their software organizing program was no longer available).

 HOW DO I CREATE A DIGITAL PHOTO CORE FILE STRUCTURE?